vishalsripathi/Recipe-Book/README.md

 # Recipe Book
-This Recipe Book is built using Angular FrameWork and Firebase API.
+This Recipe Book is built using Angular Framework and Firebase API.
 It helps in selecting ingredients for a recipe and add them to shopping list.

 ## Visit Recipe Book
 * [Click Here](https://recipe-book-91f0d.web.app/)